hdowens/ml-learn/notes.md

 learning rate is the rate at which the derivative estimation should change - if its too big the model is going to overshoot, right?

+activation function : once summation is done the values are completely unbound -> it needs isolated.
+What's used: Sigmoid! sigmoid maps values from -inf->+inf to 0->1

+modern version-> people use ReLu

+xor is not modelable by a single neuron -> single neurons can only model linear functions